Diploma in Portraiture

 Studio tuition will be supported by a personal tutorial every six weeks.
 Students will be required to produce some written work.
 There are two assessment stages during the course with the award of the Heatherley Diploma in Portraiture being dependent on a satisfactory second-year final assessment.
 The student will produce a body of work containing both course projects and ones devised personally.
 Tutors on the course include members of The Royal Society of Portrait Painters and National Portrait Gallery, John Player and BP Award winners.
 Students frequently exhibit at the Royal Portrait Society Show and at the National Portrait Gallery exhibition.

 Days of Study: Monday, Tuesday and Wednesday 10am-4pm + additional life drawing class from 4.30pm-7pm either Tuesday or Wednesday.

-The school is closed bank holiday Mondays 4 May and 25 May 2020.
+The school is closed bank holidays Monday 3 May and Monday 31 May 2021.